 Mr. Joe Schmidt, Durham, North Carolina.
 Member of the Board of Directors and Investment Committee of WIF.
 Born September 14, 1971.
-Mr. Joe Schmidt, Durham, North Carolina.
-Member of the Board of Directors of WIF.
-Born September 14, 1971.
 Co-Founder and currently employed by CustomerHD.

 Former CEO of Freedom United 2013-2021.
 Formerly employed as Senior Vice President responsible for all retail channels worldwide for Cafepress since 2010.
 Previously served as President, CEO and Founder of Canvas On Demand from 2005 to 2010.
 Director since 2011 and current terms expires in November of 2025.